 Most people give me a you-must-be-crazy look when I mention that I’ve been to Disneyland over 400 times.
 Then I explain why.
-I’ve been a very prolific writer at the park which is where I’ve worked on screenplays, my novel Hooked, and my upcoming novel based on the Wizard of Oz.
+I’ve been a very prolific writer at the park which is where I’ve worked on screenplays and my upcoming novel based on the Wizard of Oz.
 One writing day at Disneyland has equaled two writing days anywhere else.
 Why?
 Inspiration.
 Disneyland inspires me to write because everything there is based on stories.

 Each attraction supports a narrative that features you as the main character and takes you on an adventure.
 Not only that, but characters from those stories walk around and interact with you.
 It’s as if you’re in the middle of stories that have come to life.